We have £1.5m available for up to 20 teams to test and develop innovative ideas and approaches to improving health care delivery in the UK.

 As part of our Innovating for Improvement programme we are looking for projects that aim to improve health care delivery and/or the way people manage their own health care through the redesign of processes, practices and services.

 We want to support clinical teams to develop their innovative ideas and approaches, put them into practice and gather evidence about how their innovation improves quality.

 Applications can come from any health or health and social care provider organisation in the UK where health care services are delivered free at the point of delivery.

-Projects must demonstrate that their idea fits with one of the four innovation descriptions outlined in the Call for applications.
+Projects must be able to provide robust evidence to demonstrate that their idea is genuinely innovative and fits with one of the following four descriptions of innovation:

-You can also find out more about examples of previous innovation projects we have funded from our Shine programme.
+For examples of previous innovation projects we have funded from our Shine programme, see Shine 2014.

 You can also view our video with tips on applying for one of our innovation programmes.

 The next round of applications will open in July 2015.
 To find out when new programmes are open for application, please register for email alerts.